 Academic staff provides assistance to students in choosing the programmes and courses that are right for them.
 The Student Counselling Service is also available to assist students with any difficulties in their studies or with personal issues.
 The Student Affairs Office also actively helps students in their whole person development including leadership training, self-management, interpersonal management, community caring and cultural exchange.
 The Career Counselling Services are also provided to assist students to explore, develop and prepare for their future careers.

 The University is committed to support students with disabilities or special educational needs in pursuit of their further studies.
-The support services and special arrangements for these students include course selection counselling, a tutorial centre accessible by wheelchair users, special examinations arrangements and special study aids on loan at the Disabled Student Centre.
+The support services and special arrangements for these students include course selection counselling, a tutorial centre accessible by wheelchair users, special examinations arrangements and the facilities for special educational needs located inside the Stanley Ho Library.
 The Student Affairs Office coordinates with relevant academic and administrative units to provide appropriate support and services to accommodate the special needs of students as far as possible.
 Due to resources constraint and uniqueness of each special need, our responsible staff would provide appropriate information and make referral when necessary.